 Jim Jackson was a speedster who spent his rookie season in 1901 with the Baltimore Orioles.
 He had a .291 on base average and a .330 slugging average in 1901.
 Joining the Giants in 1902, where he had to deal with the foul strike rule, his hitting took a predictable fall.
 In addition, his fielding average fell from a league-leading .971 in 1901 to .897 in 1902.

 George "Heinie" Smith was a slick-fielding, weak-hitting second baseman.
-Smith played for Rochester in the International League in 1901.
+Smith played for Rochester in the Eastern League in 1901.
 At 30 years old, this was Smith's first year as a regular in the majors after four previous trials.
 He would soon be regarded as the best defensive second baseman on the Giants since John M. Ward in 1893-94, but his big league career would end the following year with Detroit.
 Smith and Lauder were the only Giants to play over 109 games in 1902.

 George Yeager was a veteran of 5 big league seasons as a backup catcher.
 1902 would be his last year in the Major Leagues.
 He was filling in for the injured Bowerman.